tanvirana/heterogeneous-hls4ml/README.md

 ## Tests

-> Tested by running dense neural implementations with and without configuration and ensuring outputs in simulation are the same.
+> Tested by running dense neural implementations with and without configuration on jet tagging dataset and ensuring simulation outputs are identical.

 <p align="center">